Figuring out how to switch web hosts can be a daunting task. There is a number of reasons why you should, though.

-Download both the installer and archive either by clicking the buttons separately or via the one-click download link.
+Download both the installer and archive by clicking the buttons separately or with the one-click download link.
 Well done!

 3. Upload the Files via FTP

 The next step is uploading those files to the server.
-You will need to go the route of using the IP address rather than the domain to connect via FTP.
+You will need to use the IP address rather than the domain to connect via FTP.

-Once connected, make sure to upload both the installer file and the archive.
+Once connected, make sure that you upload both the installer file and the archive.
 Place them in the root directory and make sure it’s empty beforehand.